-EFI systems depends heavily on a clean and constant voltage source.
-ALL grounds of an electrical system are just as important as the power side.
+An EFI system depends heavily on being supplied a clean and constant voltage source.
+The grounds of an electrical system are just as important as the power side.

-TERMINATOR[TM] ECU's contain multiple processing devices that require clean power and ground sources.
-Wiring harnesses must be installed in such a manner that they are separated from "dirty" power and ground sources.
+TERMINATOR STEALTHTM ECU's contain multiple processing devices that require clean power and ground sources.
+The wiring harnesses for them must be installed in such a manner that they are separated from "dirty" power and ground sources.